 The department has hosted a number of events in the university’s house located on 1201 William Street.
 These events include receptions for speakers and visiting writers, as well as student-oriented events, including the spring semester year-end picnic.

-The professors who teach and advise students in the Department of English, Linguistics, and Communication are enthusiastic teachers excited to work with students at Mary Washington.
+The faculty who teach and advise students in the Department of English, Linguistics, and Communication are enthusiastic teachers excited to work with students at Mary Washington.

 If you have other questions or would like more information about studying in the Department of English, Linguistics, and Communication, please contact Professor Gary Richards (ELC department chair).